Disappearance of Ambrose Small: Sir Arthur Conan Doyle

 Toronto reporters contacted Sir Arthur Conan Doyle about the case when the author was on a New York visit.
 Doyle politely ignored the case, but it produced the headline "Sherlock Holmes takes Small case under wing".

 Charles Fort

 American writer and researcher into anomalous phenomena Charles Fort wrote about the unexplained disappearances of Ambrose Small and Ambrose Bierce, and asked "Was somebody collecting Ambroses?"

 In popular culture

 Small appears as a major character in the Michael Ondaatje novel In the Skin of a Lion.
 The events concerning him in the novel after his disappearance are fictitious.

 Small appears as a real-life disappearance case in The Convict Lover by Canadian author Merilyn Simonds.

 In 2019 a book by Toronto Star feature writer Katie Daubs, marking the 100th anniversary of Small's disappearance, was widely anticipated.

 In 2019, the Grand Theatre in London, Ontario commissioned a play about the disappearance from Trina Davies.
-Grand Ghosts, a theatrical, Vaudeville-influenced play, made its debut in October of 2022.
+Grand Ghosts, a theatrical, vaudeville-influenced play, made its debut in October 2022.